3 Importing and exporting data

 the console.

-import this dataset, you can simply run the code, without having to use the GUI.
+You can copy these lines of code, and paste them into an R script.
+Next time you want to import this dataset, you can simply run the code, without having to use the GUI.

 library(readr)

-zufriedenheit <- read_csv("data/zufriedenheit.csv")
+<- read_csv("data/zufriedenheit.csv") zufriedenheit

 Now is a good time to convert the grouping variables Vpn